harumuki/thorsten-hans.com/_posts/2020-04-29-azure-container-registry-unleashed-use-acr-as-regisrty-for-helm-charts.md

 OCI support is currently flagged as **experimental**.
 Perhaps, this has changed in the meantime.
 Consult the  [official Helm documentation](https://helm.sh/docs/topics/registries/#enabling-oci-support){:target="_blank"} to verify.

-## Prepare Helm charts for publishing to ACR
+## Prepare Helm Charts For Publication On ACR

 For demonstration purposes, let's create a simple *Hello World* Helm chart, which we can use throughout this article to verify ACR can deal with custom Helm charts.